flashcode/impostman/README.md

 - <kbd>M-x</kbd> `impostman-import-file` <kbd>RET</kbd>
 - <kbd>M-x</kbd> `impostman-import-string` <kbd>RET</kbd>

-The function `impostman-import-file` takes three optional parameters (they are asked if not provided):
+The function `impostman-import-file` takes three optional parameters (they are asked interactively if not provided):

 - `collection` (optional): the Postman collection
 - `environment` (optional): the Postman environment (must be given if variables are used in the collection, can be empty string if the collection does not use any variable from an environment)